 • Nurture group support

-Hindsford CE Primary School is a Dyslexia Friendly School.
+Hindsford CE Primary School is an accredited Dyslexia Friendly School and an ADHD Friendly School.
 As such, our environment is adapted to reduce ‘visual stress’ and ensure that resources are readily accessible to all children.
+Classrooms are equipped with lighting and music in order to promote a calm environment.
 The building is wheelchair accessible.
 The curriculum is adapted to suit the needs of pupils with SEN through differentiated learning objectives and well-matched, stimulating resources.
 An SEN Hub with a designated SEN Teaching Assistant ensures that all pupils with SEN have opportunities for over-learning in a small group or 1 to 1 context.
 Visual timetables support all children through the day with individuals who require it having a further personalised visual timetables/now and next cards.
+A sensory room is available to support those children with sensory sensitivities or social, emotional difficulties.

 Please see the ‘School Offer’ document which summarises the support that Hindsford CE Primary provides for children with a range of additional needs.